-CPSC 672-3 Knowledge Based Systems Rule-based forward chaining and backward chaining systems, theorem provers, inference engines and meta-interpreters.
-Knowledge representation and knowledge-acquisition, machine learning techniques.
-Uncertainty, Bayesian probability, certainty factors, non-monotonic logics and reasoning with beliefs, fuzzy logic and other approaches.

-Prerequisites: CPSC 371-3 or permission of the instructor Precluded: CPSC 472-3
+CPSC 672-3 Knowledge Based Systems This course introduces students to Expert Systems.
+The two major topics addressed are Rule-based systems and Fuzzy Logic systems.
+Goal-driven forward-chaining and backward-chaining paradigms are introduced.
+Automatic theorem provers, inference engines and problems of knowledge representation and knowledge acquisition are discussed.
+Approaches to reasoning about uncertainty, including Bayesian probabilities, certainty factors, non-monotonic logics and reasoning with beliefs, are covered.
+A Fuzzy Logic system is implemented and an application is developed and tested.
+Prerequisites: CPSC 371-3 or permission of the instructor